 Where do I stand on this issue?

-This question is not designed to change their mind.
-It’s simply designed to plant a seed within it.
-When we consistently demonstrate love and concern… rather than a dictatorial attitude… this seed has a chance to grow.
+These questions are not designed to change their mind.
+They’re simply designed to plant a seed within it.
+When we consistently demonstrate love and concern rather than a dictatorial attitude, then this seed has a chance to grow.

-As a society, we’ve lost far too many good kids to drugs, alcohol, pornography, suicide, video game addiction, etc., because we’ve been afraid of invading privacy.
-In our Teen Package you’ll find a treasure chest of ideas for staying highly involved in your teen’s life… without creating massive power struggles and rebellion.
+As a society, we’ve lost far too many good kids to drugs, alcohol, pornography, suicide, video game addiction, etc., because we’ve been afraid of invading their privacy.
+In our Real Talk on Technology audio, we explore how to teach your kids to avoid becoming victims as well as ways to keep a watchful eye on their digital behavior—without creating massive power struggles and rebellion.